corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/app-upgrade-notes.md

 ```

 {{< note >}}
-To benefit from the new features, you may want to update your kotlinOptions to use language level 1.2.
+To benefit from new features, you may want to update your kotlinOptions to use language level 1.2.
 CorDapps targeting Corda 4
 may not (at this time) use Kotlin 1.3.

 {{< /note >}}